yiisoft/yii-middleware/README.md

  */

 $middleware = $middleware->withAddedTrustedHosts(
-    // List of secure hosts including `$_SERVER['REMOTE_ADDR']`, can specify IPv4, IPv6, domains and aliases.
+    // List of secure hosts including `$_SERVER['REMOTE_ADDR']`.
+You can specify IPv4, IPv6, domains, and aliases.
     hosts: ['1.1.1.1', '2.2.2.1/3', '2001::/32', 'localhost'],
-    // Headers containing IP lists.
-Headers containing multiple sub-elements (e.g. RFC 7239) must for
+    // IP list headers.
+Headers containing many sub-elements (e.g. RFC 7239) must also be listed for other relevant
-    // other relevant types (e.g. host headers), otherwise they will only be used as an IP list.
+    // types (such as host headers), otherwise they will only be used as an IP list.
     ipHeaders: ['x-forwarded-for', [TrustedHostsNetworkResolver::IP_HEADER_TYPE_RFC7239, 'forwarded']],
-    // Protocol headers with accepted protocols and values.
-Matching of values is case-insensitive.
+    // Protocol headers with accepted protocols and corresponding header values.
+Matching is case-insensitive.
     protocolHeaders: ['x-forwarded-proto' => ['https' => 'on']],
     // List of headers containing HTTP host.
     hostHeaders: ['forwarded', 'x-forwarded-for'],